Amazon Redshift

 -

-Create an SQL block that points to your warehouse and query your data.
+Create an SQL block that points to your warehouse and queries your data.
 Autocomplete for columns, tables, and databases will be at your fingertips as you type.
 Click here to learn more about SQL blocks.

 -